JoshHerty/Project-API-Manager/README.md

 This application streamlines the process of managing project information for display on your portfolio website.
 It leverages MongoDB and Firebase connections to provide an efficient solution.

-Visit [My Portfolio](http://localhost:3000) to see the app in action.
+Visit [My Portfolio](http://localhost:3000) to see this database in action and my other projects!